EB – 5 Fifth Preference—Employment Based Immigration

 Terms of Usage:

 While the information provided on this website may be of use in a general nature, it may not necessarily apply to any particular set of facts or circumstances.
 As such, it should be noted that this website does not necessarily reflect the most recent legal development concerning the EB-5 immigration status.
 Furthermore, this information is general in nature and purpose and may not be construed as legal advice and, therefore, does not necessitate a client-attorney relationship.
-To discuss any particular questions with one of our Austin lawyers at the William Jang, PLLC, or if you want to retain legal representation, please call our Austin offices at .
+To discuss any particular questions with one of our Austin lawyers at the Law Office of William Jang, PLLC, or if you want to retain legal representation, please call our Austin offices at .

 Critically, we remind you that any electronic communications—including e-mails—may be unsecure and, therefore, not confidential.
 With that in mind, we strongly advise that you do not send our offices any information that you consider confidential and/or sensitive.
 As such, we will not treat any e-mail communication as either confidential or privileged.